ArashAh/version_control_workshop/part-4.md

     git log --oneline --all
     ```
     - Resolve the conflict by accepting both versions.

     ❓ Do you still need to commit and push?

     - Add and commit:
     ```bash
     git add .
     git commit -m "conflict 2 resolved to collab-br by collab" git push
+    ```

     - Check the Git Graph again

-    ❓ what is the difference between merge from step 7 and rebase?
+    ❓What is the difference between merge from step 7 and rebase?
+    ❓Could you merge instead of rebase here?